• Skip to primary navigation

 How to Serve Air Fryer Brats

 Brats are delicious served just as they are, as a whole sausage.
-Add a side of air fried mini potatoes or cheddar garlic mashed potatoes and some baked asparagus and you will have a full meal.
+Add a side of air fried mini potatoes, this grape salad recipe, and some baked asparagus and you will have a full meal.

 Our favorite way to eat them, is to put them in a bun and top with stone-ground mustard and sauerkraut!